On the Complexity of Random Satisfiability Problems with Planted Solutions: Statistical Dimension of Planted Satisfiability

-In this section, we prove our lower bound on the statistical dimension with discrimination norm of the planted satisfiability problem (stated in Theorem \ref{thm:main-sdn-bound}).
+In this section, we prove our lower bound on the statistical dimension with discrimination norm of the planted satisfiability problem (Theorem \ref{thm:main-sdn-bound}).
+Recall that the theorem states that for any distribution $Q$ over $k$-clauses of distributional complexity $r$, there exists a constant $c > 0$ such that for any $q \geq 1$,

 {\bf Proof overview:} We first show that the discrimination operator corresponding to $Q$ applied to a function $h:X_k\rightarrow \R$ can be decomposed into a linear combination of discrimination operators for $\ell$-XOR-SAT.
-Namely, if we denote by $\Z_\ell$ the $\ell$-XOR-SAT clause distribution, then we show that.
+Namely, we show that